ICFO Social Engineering

 Social engineering is a form of manipulation used to trick individuals into divulging confidential information.

-Social engineering is a deceptive practice that has been used for centuries to manipulate individuals into divulging confidential information or performing actions that may compromise security.
+Social engineering is a deceptive practice used for centuries to manipulate individuals into divulging confidential information or performing actions that may compromise security.
 In the digital age, social engineering has evolved to exploit human psychology and technology to gain access to sensitive data.

 Understanding Social Engineering

 Social engineering is a form of psychological manipulation that relies on human interaction and deception to achieve a malicious goal.
 Attackers often exploit people’s natural tendency to trust others or their desire to be helpful.
-By using various tactics, social engineers are able to manipulate individuals into divulging passwords, financial information, or access to secure systems.
+By using various tactics, social engineers can manipulate individuals into divulging passwords, financial information, or access to secure systems.

 Definition and Scope of Social Engineering